annat22/publicationsDataRcode/intEvo_EvoBio42_2015/README.txt

-This data package includes raw data, as well as R code and other information required to reproduce the analyses in this paper:
+This data package includes raw data, as well as R code and other information required to reproduce the analyses in:

 Haber, A. 2015.
 The Evolution of Morphological Integration in the Ruminant Skull.
 Evolutionary Biology 42:99-114.